 Overview¶

-This package was initially introduced as a package for evaluating text embeddings for English1, but have since been extended cover multiple languages2 and multiple modalities3.
+This package was initially introduced as a package for evaluating text embeddings for English, but have since been extended cover multiple languages and multiple modalities (image, audio).

 Package Overview¶